MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-gestures-hl2.md

 ## Gaze

 Gaze on HoloLens is pretty much as easy as it sounds.
 In some cases, you can select an item (an app, menu, or button, for example) just by gazing at a selection box next to the item.
-For example, you can select the Next or Go back buttons on an instruction card by gazing at the button.
+For example, you can select the **Next** or **Go back** button on an instruction card by gazing at the button.
 The selection is completed when the box is filled up by your gaze.

 ![Gaze animation](media/gaze-animation.gif "Gaze animation")